MicrosoftDocs/VBA-Docs/access/Concepts/Miscellaneous/microsoft-access-constantsoverview.md

 ## General

 A constant represents a numeric or string value that doesn't change.
-You can use constants to improve the readability of your Visual Basic code and to make your code easier to maintain.
+Use constants to improve the readability of your Visual Basic code and to make your code easier to maintain.
 In addition, the use of intrinsic constants ensures that code will continue to work even if the underlying values that the constants represent are changed in later releases of Microsoft Access.

 Microsoft Access supports three types of constants: